Quality Assessment of DIBR-synthesized views: An Overview: Introduction

-Although several efforts have been made targeting at the objective quality assessment of DIBR-synthesized views in recent years, to the best of our knowledge, there is not a detailed survey on these works in current literature.
+Although several efforts have been made targeting at the objective quality assessment of DIBR-synthesized views in recent years, to the best of our knowledge, there is not a detailed survey on these works in {the} current literature.
 In this paper, we provide a comprehensive survey on the quality assessment approaches for DIBR-synthesized views ranging from the subjective to objective methods.
-The main contributions can be summarized as follows: (1) the state-of-the-art metrics are introduced and classified based on their used approaches.
-(2) the metrics in terms of the contributions, advantages and disadvantages are analysed in depth.
-(3) the performances of these metrics are evaluated on different datasets, and the essential reasons of their performance on different type of distortions are analysed.
-(4) furthermore, the limitations of current works are discussed and the possible directions for future research are given.
+The main contributions can be summarized as follows: (1) the state-of-the-art metrics are introduced and classified based on their approaches; (2) the metrics {are analyzed deeply in terms of the contributions, advantages and disadvantages}; (3) the performances of these metrics are evaluated on different datasets, and their performance{s} on different type of distortions are {reasoned}; (4) furthermore, the limitations of current works are discussed and the possible directions for future research are given.

 The rest of this paper is organized as follows.
-The subjective methods are first surveyed in Section \RNum{2}.
-Section \RNum{3} introduces the state-of-the-art objective quality metrics in detail.
-The experimental results are presented and discussed in Section \RNum{4}.
-Finally, the conclusions are given in Section \RNum{5}.
+Firstly, Section {2} introduces the DIBR view synthesis technique and analyses the view synthesis distortions.
+Secondly, the subjective methods are surveyed in Section {3}.
+Section {4} introduces the state-of-the-art objective quality metrics in detail.
+The experimental results are presented and discussed in Section {5}.
+Finally, the conclusions are given in Section {6}.